ddeleon267/ddeleon267.github.io/_posts/2017-12-18-sinatra_project_part_1_what_is_a_sinatra_app_getting_started.markdown

 3. After getting the basic structure of my project set up, adding views, controllers, models, and migrations was pretty easy.
 Creating seed data for my database was a little trickier (more on that later), but I figured that out as well.
 4. Next, I added most of the basic CRUD functionality, although I ran into issues with adding and updating products in a routine (more on that later).
 I had a couple of 1-1 meetings for help on this, as well.
 5. I then made a point of going through my project multiple times, adding validations to my models and controllers and looking out for any “holes” there might be.
 In general, I just played around with my app a bunch, creating new users and routines and products, tweaking my views and controllers when I felt something was lacking or could be improved for a better user experience.
 6. My final steps were to do some styling.
 To be very honest, I HATE styling and dealing with CSS.
 I definitely care about function more than form, but you gotta do what you gotta do.
 I added some very basic styling, just to bring my app one step above what you get from html right out of the box.
-Pretty good!
+Pretty good!&#x2028;&#x2028;
 7. But then I started to wonder about adding Bootstrap…. other students had added it to their Sinatra projects… maybe I should, too?
 (Perhaps not the best way to make design decisions).
 Ultimately I ended up adding Bootstrap to my project just to prove that I could do so successfully, which I did.
 Soon after doing that, I decided that the bootstrap framework actually added a lot of bulk to my app, most of which I was not using and did not care to use (read: I am lazy).
 Next time, folks!
 I may go back and add more styling to my project later on, but even then I think I might keep it simple and try something like http://getskeleton.com.